Curriculum Vita, July 2018

 University of Illinois, Miller Endowment Committee, 1996-1999.

-College of Agricultural, Consumer, and Environmental Sciences Futuring Task Force.
+College of Ag, Consumer, and Environmental Sciences Futuring Task Force.

 IL Farmland Market Advisory and FSA Land Valuation Committee (1999-current).